MattSurabian/DuckHunt-JS/README.md

  - `cd` into that directory and run `npm install`
  - Use `npm start` to start a local webserver which will make the site available at http://localhost:8080/.
 Cross origin errors prevent this project from being accessed in the browser with the `file://` protocol.
 This will also trigger automatic builds and reloads of the page when changes are detected in the `src` directory.
  - If you want to manually cut a build of the application code run `npm run build`

+## Working With Audio and Visual Assets
+This repo ships with committed dist files to make it easy for developers to get up and running.
+If you really want to get into some leet haxing and change the way this game looks and sounds then you'll need to work with audio and image sprites.
+The following tasks make that possible:

- - If you want to rebuild audio assets use `npm run audio`
+ - To rebuild audio assets use `npm run audio` (there is a hard dependency on [ffmpeg](https://ffmpeg.org/download.html) to run this task)
- - If you want to rebuild image assets use `npm run images`
+ - To rebuild image assets use `npm run images` (there is a hard dependency on [texturepacker](https://www.codeandweb.com/texturepacker/download) to run this task)

 ## Bugs
 Please report bugs as [issues](https://github.com/MattSurabian/DuckHunt-JS/issues).